-He overlooked this important fact: everything his Father had was now his (Luke 15: 31)!
+He overlooked this important fact: "Son, you have always been with me, and all that is mine is yours" (Luke 15: 31)!
 He worked hard without realizing how blessed he truly was.

-When we are right relationship with God, we have an incredible inheritance.
+When we are in a right relationship with God, we have an incredible inheritance.
 We should be thankful for this and rejoice greatly every day as we do the work God has asked us to do.